Applying the Parental Income Test (PIT) for ABSTUDY and Youth Allowance (YA) 108-02010020

 - if the applicant or the applicant's partner is not receiving an income support payment and holds only a Pensioner Concession Card (PCC) or a Commonwealth Seniors Health Card (CSHC)

-- if a parent only holds a Low Income Heath Card (only for ABSTUDY Living Allowance customers), or
+- if a parent only holds a Low Income Health Care Card (LIC) (only for ABSTUDY Living Allowance customers), or

-The Resources page contains links to a relevant form and the Payment and Service Finder, information about applying the PIT reduction, social security payments and payments from the Department of Veterans Affairs that provide exemption from the PIT and questions and answers and scenarios for Income Maintenance Period.
+The Resources page contains links to the Parent(s)/Guardian(s) details for the Base Tax Year and Current Tax Year (MOD JY) form; Payment and Service Finder; information about PIT reduction calculation, social security payments and payments from the Department of Veterans’ Affairs that provide exemption from the PIT; questions and answers; and scenarios for Income Maintenance Period.

 Related links